 It’s completely normal and natural for a mum to feel some sadness when children leave home.

 It is quite normal to have a little weep – or even go into your absent child’s bedroom and sit there for a bit remembering times gone by, happy memories or miss the noise and the laughter and even regret all the nagging you did over the untidy bedroom and would easily now swap for your child to be back living at home again!

 So don’t be ashamed of your feelings – they are natural.

 I remember going into my son’s room and hugging his pillow as it smelt of him and I cried remembering all the happy memories of him as a little boy.

-But if you experience any of the following severe symptoms, you should seek professional help – especially if they go on for longer than a week as you may be depressed and need some support for a little while.
+But if you experience any of the following severe symptoms, you should seek professional help – especially if they go on for longer than a few weeks as you may be depressed and need some support for a little while.

 • You feel your useful life has ended.